Welcome to Paprika Recipe Manager!

 Paprika's built in web browser lets you easily search the internet for your favorite recipes and save recipes from many different websites.

-The browser toolbar contains an address bar, and buttons for the standard browser actions: back, forward, reload, and stop.
+The upper toolbar contains a combined address bar and search bar, and buttons for the standard browser actions: back, forward, reload, and stop.

-The bookmarks button displays your current bookmarks.
+The Bookmarks button displays your current bookmarks.
 From there you can load a bookmark into the browser, edit a bookmark, and add new bookmarks to the list.
+Bookmarks sync with other cloud data.

-Paprika supports clipping recipes from hundreds of different recipe sites.
-In order to clip a recipe:
+Paprika supports downloading recipes from hundreds of different recipe sites.
+In order to save a recipe:

-2. Press the Save Recipe button in the upper right corner of the toolbar.
+2. Press the Download button in the lower right corner of the toolbar.

-3. Paprika will attempt to clip the recipe from the page.
-Press the Done button to save it.
+3. Paprika will attempt to download the recipe from the page.
+Press the Save button to save it.

 4. If Paprika cannot figure out how to clip the recipe, it will display an error message.
 You can then use the manual clipboard tools (described next) to clip the recipe manually.

-If Paprika wasn't able to clip the recipe for you, you can use the clipboard toolbar at the bottom of the browser to manually copy/paste the recipe information from any website.
+If Paprika wasn't able to save the recipe for you, or only partially clipped the recipe, you can use the clipboard toolbar at the bottom to manually copy/paste the recipe information from any website.

 To use the clipboard tools: